SharkBeard/fantasy-adventure/characters/fighter.md

 Starts with a shield, sword, and helm.

-Has Focused, and an skill of your choice
+Has Focused, and a skill of your choice